Anomaly detection: IT infrastructure

 In IT infrastructure management, anomaly detection is crucial for ensuring the smooth operation and reliability of services.
 These are complex systems, composed of many interactive elements and large data quantities, requiring methods to process and reduce this data into a human and machine interpretable format.
 Techniques like the IT Infrastructure Library (ITIL) and monitoring frameworks are employed to track and manage system performance and user experience.
 Detected anomalies can help identify and pre-empt potential performance degradations or system failures, thus maintaining productivity and business process effectiveness.

 IoT systems

 Anomaly detection is critical for the security and efficiency of Internet of Things (IoT) systems.
 It helps in identifying system failures and security breaches in complex networks of IoT devices.
 The methods must manage real-time data, diverse device types, and scale effectively.
 Garg et al. have introduced a multi-stage anomaly detection framework that improves upon traditional methods by incorporating spatial clustering, density-based clustering, and locality-sensitive hashing.
 This tailored approach is designed to better handle the vast and varied nature of IoT data, thereby enhancing security and operational reliability in smart infrastructure and industrial IoT systems.

 Petroleum industry

 Anomaly detection is crucial in the petroleum industry for monitoring critical machinery.
-Martí et al. used a novel segmentation algorithm to analyze sensor data for real-time anomaly detection.
-This approach helps promptly identify and address any irregularities in sensor readings, ensuring the reliability and safety of petroleum operations.
+A 2015 paper proposed a novel segmentation algorithm using support vector machines to analyze sensor data for real-time anomaly detection.